We love helping people learn new money management skills so they can find new and realistic ways to be successful.

 There are a large number of cashback and rebate apps available today.
 Also, they are easy to use and you can even sometimes receive money back from the same purchase on multiple apps.

 If you make purchases online, it's a must to create accounts with cashback and rebate sites.
 It's free money!

-For example, shopping through Rakuten, you can earn money back at thousands of popular stores each time you make a purchase.
-Rakuten is free to use, so there’s no reason not to sign up.
+For example, by shopping through Rakuten, you can earn money back at thousands of popular stores each time you make a purchase.
+Rakuten is free to use, so there's no reason not to sign up.
 Click here to open your account with Rakuten today.

 Related reading: 20 of the Best Ways to Save Money

 A lot of services have costs that are negotiable thanks to the hidden discounts and promotion rates.